 I will be writing a post about the best areas to stay in Paris, with the best hotels.
 Meantime, this is a selection of the best places to stay.

 - La Chambre du Marais is near Pompidou center.
 Rooms aren’t big but they are cozy, beautiful and comfortable.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hotel Montecristo has plush, vintage style rooms.
 There is a pool and even a restaurant.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Young and Happy Latin Quarter by Hiphophostels is a good option for travelers on a budget.
 Dorms are plain but well equipped.
 Breakfast is an add on.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Using a Paris Pass during your 5 days in Paris